Wet Plate Collodion.Tintype & Ambrotype

 Workshops are 6h long, from 11 till 6pm, with one hour lunch break.

-Where: Workshops take place in my studio in Canning Town.
-E16 3BY.
+Where: Workshops take place in my studio by the ExCeL London.

 What: Discovered in 1851 by Frederick Scott Archer, the Wet Plate Collodion process allowed the first glass negatives and the consequent reproduction of one same image on various albumen prints.
 With shorter exposure times and lower production costs, this process, was the most popular photographic technique between the 1850s and the 1880s.
 Learn how to print on glass and tin using this historically significant photographic process.